smeenka/esp32/esplorer/readme.md

 	72385c47df65e8c10727d730f17132cda3551fb8
 	Merge pull request #56 from oddstr13/ pr-autodetect-issue-41-fix Fixes 4refr0nt/ESPlorer#41

-This variant in this directory does add a fixed waittime for upload of 5 ms.
+The esplorer variant in this directory does add a fixed waittime for upload of 5 ms.

 Use  button *Send to ESP*.
-This button will load the file in memory in the lolin32
+This button will load the file in memory in the lolin32.

 Do not use button *Save to ESP*.
-This is not functional.
+Saving a file is not functional as the waittime of 5 ms way to fast.

 How to use:

-* place the 2 files in this directory in ~/bin
+* copy the file esplorer.sh and ESPlorer.jar to ~/bin
+* assumes is that ~/bin is in your $PATH
 * start with esplorer.sh
-* Use snippets and button *Send to ESP*

 ## Snippet: connect to an AP